 Step 2: Then, browse options below!
 Opportunities have been handily separated into four broad categories depending on your interest: "Rights Protector, Ethical Entrepreneur, Teaching Guru, and Environmental Activist".
 Hit ctrl + F to search for key areas that interest you and see text in italics ('Perfect if you're interested in') for the relevance of that society to certain social action issues and career areas.

-We've included opportunities from across our Ethical Network (40+ student groups affiliated with Oxford Hub), but you can look out for Oxford Hub's very own projects which have a "🌟" next to them!
+We've included opportunities from across our Social Action Network (40+ student groups affiliated with Oxford Hub), but you can look out for Oxford Hub's very own projects which have a "🌟" next to them!

 N.B.
-If you are a student group interested in joining the Ethical Network (and therefore receiving free publicity, use of events spaces, and training in key skills) please get in touch, or apply directly via this form.
+If you are a student group interested in joining the Social Action Network (and therefore receiving free publicity, use of events spaces, and training in key skills) please get in touch, or apply directly via this form.

 You really care about equality and human well being in all its forms.
 The world should be a more accepting place and you want to make that happen.
 Check out the following groups: